Orthopaedic Surgery

 • Surgical repair of eyelid lacerations

 Our veterinarians can also refer your pet to a specialist veterinary ophthalmologist for specialised procedures such as eye ultrasound, vision testing or cataract removal.
-The specialist veterinary ophthalmologist visits our veterinary hospital on a regular basis.

 ]